Ayesha404-tech/ApexcifyTechnologys_AllProjects/README.md

  # ✅TASK 1: Email Automation System
  Goal: Create a simple system where from one email we can send a same paragraph to multiple emails at the same time .
  Simplified Scope:
- ● Use a small list of 20 predefined emails (no need to use a file or API).
+ --Use a small list of 20 predefined emails (no need to use a file or API).
- ● No limit for receiving email we can send 100 plus peoples at the same time.
+ --No limit for receiving email we can send 100 plus peoples at the same time.

  # ✅TASK 2: Stock Portfolio Tracker
  ● Goal: Build a simple stock tracker that calculates total investment based on manually defined stock prices.